dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Excellence is the best deterrent to racism or sexism.
+  For awhile after you quit Keats all other poetry seems to be only whistling or humming.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)